 He was brought in and shown a transcript of the call, then interrogated for several hours.
 When he was finally allowed to return home, he knew that things were getting serious — and that the public needed to know.

 Lazar contacted the Las Vegas-based investigative reporter George Knapp, who conducted an extensive interview with him.
-The interview, in which Lazar's identity was concealed under the pseudonym "Dennis," aired in November of 1989 to huge fanfare.
+The first televised report, in which Lazar's identity was concealed under the pseudonym "Dennis," aired in May 1989.

-Months later, when Lazar gave another interview, he revealed his identity.
+In November 1989, Lazar appeared under his own name.
 And that's when he realized that entering the public eye gave his story a new dimension.

 UFO enthusiasts began showing up at Lazar's house, camping out on his lawn and accosting him with their own stories of alien sightings.
 People would drive from across the country to talk to him, both in praise and in disgust.

-On one side, you had the conspiracy theorists, whose stories Lazar found wholly uncredible and unhinged.
+On one side, you had the conspiracy theorists, whose stories Lazar found not credible and unhinged.
 Their obsession unnerved Lazar and prompted him to clarify that he was not a UFO enthusiast, just a man attempting to tell the truth.

 Lazar claims that he has been truthful about his education and employment, and that his records have been erased due to the controversy surrounding his story.

 Over the years, the constant media scrutiny, character attacks and fanatical attention have made Lazar anxious about speaking out regarding his time at Area 51.
-But in 2018, he was the subject of a documentary titled Bob Lazar: Area 51 & Flying Saucers, produced by George Knapp.
+But in 2018, he was the subject of a documentary titled Bob Lazar: Area 51 & Flying Saucers, directed by Jeremy Corbell and featuring the reporting of George Knapp.

 Detractors claim he's a liar, a lunatic or both.
 Supporters claim he's the most important whistleblower in American history.
 But no matter what you think of Bob Lazar's story, there's no denying that it's one of the most detailed, fascinating accounts of UFO encounters the world has ever seen.